Joshuakibwage/airbnb-clone-project/README.md

 ## 🤝 Contributing

-This is a personal learning project, but collaboration is always welcome!
+This is a learning project, but collaboration is always welcome!

 If you're also building something similar or have suggestions on improving this clone: